nmante/validator/README.md

 In a nutshell, you can first configure the validator with a list of M properties to validate.
 Each property can N validation `Func`s associated with it.
 Properties can be processed in parallel, AND the validation `Func`s associated with a property can also be processed in parallel.

-The following sections gives a brief overview of how to use the validator.
+The following sections give a brief overview of how to use the validator.

 ### Initializing